tendermint/tendermint/docs/tendermint-core/pex/README.md

 # Peer Strategy and Exchange

-Here we outline the design of the AddressBook and how it used by the Peer Exchange Reactor (PEX) to ensure we are connected to good peers and to gossip peers to others.
+Here we outline the design of the PeerStore and how it used by the Peer Exchange Reactor (PEX) to ensure we are connected to good peers and to gossip peers to others.